James Borrego Finalizing A Deal To Coach The Charlotte Hornets

 The Hornets have two possible building blocks in Frank Kaminsky and Jeremy Lamb.
 Both players fit the mold of James Borrego’s former Spurs’ team.

 Nic Batum’s future is the one Hornets’ player that comes with the biggest doubts.
-When the Hornets originally acquired Nic Batum it was their hope that he would pair with Kemba Walker perfectly.
+When the Hornets originally acquired Nic Batum, it was their hope that he would pair with Kemba Walker perfectly.
 After one strong season together, Batum regressed.
-As his struggles came so did the Hornets’ struggles.
+As his struggles came, so did the Hornets’ struggles.

 Trading Nic Batum could possibly net the Hornets a first-round draft pick, as well as a young player with a high ceiling.
 In order for the James Borrego regime to have some success, dealing Batum might be the best way to jumpstart things for the Hornets.
-If the Hornets can find a taker for Marvin Williams’ contract would also be helpful.
+If the Hornets can find a taker for Marvin Williams’ contract, that would also be helpful.

 James Borrego comes with his praise and should have a good run with the Charlotte Hornets.
 It will take a couple of shrewd trades for the Hornets to make this possible.